 TUNE-IN to Hope FM

-Community radio stations like Hope FM have a regulatory limit on broadcasting power because they are only intended to cover their local area.
+All community radio stations, like Hope FM, have a regulatory limit to their broadcasting power because they are only intended to cover their local area.
 If they were more powerful they would interfere with similar stations in nearby regions.
-For this reason their broadcast signal is considerably lower than that of more powerful commercial radio stations which cover much larger areas.
-For this reason it can sometimes be tricky to tune-in to community radio stations if you are near the borders of their cover or conditions are bad.
+So their broadcast signal is considerably lower power than that of more powerful radio stations covering much larger areas.
+For this reason it can sometimes be tricky to tune-in to community radio stations if you are near the borders of their cover or if conditions are bad.
 This note will help you to overcome these problems.
 Be aware, however, that certain weather conditions (such as high pressure) can affect FM reception of low-power signals.

 Tune-in on your home radio

 This probably requires a radio with a proper roof aerial (as opposed to a portable radio).
-You need to do this manually as opposed to auto-scan (because auto-scan will ignore lower-power signals, assuming they are outside your area).
+You need to do this manually as opposed to auto-scan (because auto-scan will ignore lower-power signals, wrongly assuming they are outside your area).
 Once you have locked-on to 90.1 FM then preset the station so you can find it easily in the future.

-If you cannot find the station, the best solutions is to change the direction in which your roof aerial is pointing.
-The Hope FM transmitting aerial is on top of a building in the main Bournemouth University campus, so aim the aerial for that, then try tuning-in again.
-(That worked for me in a poor signal area in Southbourne.
-You can use an ordnance survey map to check the correct bearing to the university.)
-Changing the direction of your aerial is highly unlikely to prevent it picking up the strong signals from more powerful radio stations like the BBC.
+If you cannot find the station, the best solution is to change the direction in which your roof aerial is pointing.
+The Hope FM transmitting aerial is on top of a building in the main Bournemouth University campus, so aim your aerial for that, then try tuning-in again.
+(You can use an ordnance survey map to check the correct bearing to the university.)
+Changing the direction of your aerial is unlikely to prevent it picking up the strong signals from more powerful radio stations like the BBC.
 Another solution is an aerial-booster.

 Tune-in on your car radio